+'''

 sh StorMan.sh

+'''

 - 3 When the Log In dialog box appears (see page 28), enter your LAN user name and password, then click Connect.
 (See Understanding Permission Levels on page 27 for more information.) - 4 If Adaptec Storage Manager detects a new controller on the local system, the New Hardware Detected window opens.
-Click Register Now, then follow the on-screen instructions to complete the registration. - 5 Continue with Starting Adaptec Storage Manager on Remote Systems on page 30.
+Click Register Now, then follow the on-screen instructions to complete the registration. - Continue with Enabling Statistics Logging in Adaptec Storage Manager on page 30.